pepes97/Semantic-Typing-Of-Events/README.md

 `only_test` is the boolean for only testing the model

-`max_len` is max length of sentences in generation phase
+`max_len` is max length of sentences in generation phase, default is 175